kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 Research for improving Self-Play instability

+# Requirements
+Trarning is done using tensorflow-gpu == 1.13.1, and the environment only needs to import the uploaded multi_snake.py.

+# Environment Update
 ```diff
 - In the case of a game like Slither.io, one snake will die if it collides with another snake.
 - But the environment currently being tested does not include that part.